defold/doc/docs/en/faq/faq.md

 #### Q: What programming language do I work with in Defold?

 A: Game logic in your Defold project is primarily written using the Lua language (specifically Lua 5.1/LuaJIT, refer to the [Lua manual](/manuals/lua) for details).
 Lua is a lightweight dynamic language that is fast and very powerful.
+Starting from version 1.8.1, Defold supports the use of transpilers that emit Lua code.
+With transpiler extension installed, you can use alternative languages — such as [Teal](https://github.com/defold/extension-teal) — to write statically-checked Lua.
 You can also use native code (C/C++, Objective-C, Java and JavaScript depending on the platform) to [extend the Defold engine with new functionality](/manuals/extensions/).
 When building [custom materials](/manuals/material/), OpenGL ES SL shader language is used to write vertex and fragment shaders.

 #### Q: Can I use C++ to write game logic?